alshedivat/al-folio/_pages/about.md

 I am a fifth-year Ph.D. student in Department of Biosciences, Rice University.
 My research area of interests are protein folding, molecular dynamics, deep learning, and general computational biology problems.

 I completed my Bachelor degree in Biosciences in 2017 from Zhejiang University.

+Beyond the research, I like playing badminton and traveling.